Github2k10/Java_Notes/OOP's.md

 > *Answer:* Method overloading is a feature in java that allows a class to have multiple methods with the same name, but different signature.
 When a method is overloaded, it has the same name as another method have in the same class, but the number of parameters or type of parameters of the two or more methods are different.
 This allows the programmer to reuse the same method name in different contexts, improving the readability and maintainability of the code.

 <br> <br>

+**11. What is Method Overriding?**
+> *Answer:* Method overriding is a feature in java that allows a subclass to override or re-define a method with their own implementation that is already defined in the superclass.
+When a method is overridden, it has the same name, return type, and parameter list as the method in the superclass have, but with a different implementation.

+<br> <br>